Over recent years, a lot of Chinese manufacturers are trying to grab a piece of the cordless stick vacuum pie.

-But for people who don’t want to constantly get their hands dirty and not mind paying the higher cost, the Dyson V10 makes more sense.
+But for people who don’t want to get their hands dirty continually and not mind paying the higher cost, the Dyson V10 makes more sense.

 One of the most important criteria one should look for in a cordless stick vacuum is how long the battery runs.

 Looking at the Roidmi documentation, it says there that a full charge will run for up to 50 minutes based on my tests.